Alex Devon Buckman: Missing Teen Football Star Found Dead, Dismembered In Landfill On ‘I, Witness’ Tonight

 Spartanburg County, South Carolina 2005

-When 17-year-old Alex Devon ‘Davon’ Buckman vanished in March 2005, his family was left with no where to turn.
+When 17-year-old Alex Devon “Davon” Buckman vanished in March 2005, his family was left with nowhere to turn.
 His disappearance was discovered after the family received a phone call that someone had beaten Buckman and thrown him in the trunk of a car, according to WSPA-7.

 There were no more clues about what could have possibly happened to him.
 Alex Buckman’s family knew that he would never just walk off and leave his family for good, especially the infant son he left behind.
 Even if he was gone for a day or two, he’d always come home.
 But this time, he didn’t, and they knew that the explanation for his disappearance couldn’t be good.